Jarmos-san/hugo-blog/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the T&Cs mentioned in the [CODE OF CONDUCT][Code of Conduct] file.
+This project and everyone participating in it is governed by the T&Cs mentioned in the [CODE OF CONDUCT][code of conduct] file.
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to [somraj.mle@gmail.com][Personal Email].
+Please report unacceptable behaviour to [somraj.mle@gmail.com][personal email].

 ## I don't want to read this whole thing I just have a question

-> **Note:** [Please don't file an issue to ask a question.][Don't Ask Questions in a Issue Thread] You'll get faster results by using the resources below.
+> **Note:** [Please don't file an issue to ask a question.][don't ask questions in a issue thread] You'll get faster results by using the resources below.

-- [Tweet to me][My Twitter], if you want a prompt response for a brief question.
+- [Tweet to me][my twitter], if you want a prompt response for a brief question.
 - Want to discuss something?
-[Open an Issue][Open an Issue Thread].
+[Open an Issue][open an issue thread].

 ## What should I know before I get started